 The Ph.D. degree is considered an academic degree and is more geared for college teaching.
 A few people in the upper levels of industry have them, but most have a B.S. or M.S. degree.
 The more advanced degree you have, generally, the farther you will get promoted as with any career, but that becomes less important with more professional experience.
 The entry level degree for the environmental and geotechnical industries is typically a B.S. degree.
-Some larger firms want a M.S. degree.
+Most larger firms want a M.S. degree.
 Some of our graduates who go directly into the environmental and geotechnical industries after receiving their B.S. degree, later go back (sometimes paid by their employer) for the M.S. to further their professional advancement.
 The entry level degree for the energy industry is typically a M.S. degree.
 Some of our alums work for the larger energy companies with Ph.D. degrees and work in more the research end of the business, less in exploration and production.

 For additional career resources and links, please visit the Job Search Web Link page.